microsoft/intelligence-toolkit/app/workflows/query_text_data/README.md

 5. [**Embedding Calls**] Text chunks are embedded into a multi-dimensional semantic space, with similar ideas close to one another.
 6. [**Process**] The user's question is embedded into the same space, and the text chunks ranked by similarity.
 7. [**Process**] The ranking of text chunks is used to determine a ranking of topics, which span the entire dataset.
-8. [**AI Calls**] The system uses generative AI to evaluate the relevance of the top-ranked text chunks from each community in turn, until either a relevance test budget is reached, there are no more communities yielding relevant chunks, or there are no more chunks to test.
+8. [**AI Calls**] The system uses generative AI to evaluate the relevance of the top-ranked text chunks from each community in turn, until either a relevance test budget is reached or there are no more communities yielding relevant chunks.
-9. [**AI Calls**] The system uses generative AI to build an answer report progressively from batches of relevant text chunks.
+9. [**AI Calls**] The system uses generative AI to build a research report progressively from batches of relevant text chunks.
-10. [**Output**] AI answer report MD/PDF file(s) including a concise answer to the user's question and the extended answer report.
+10. [**Output**] AI answer report MD/PDF file(s) including a concise answer to the user's question and the extended research report.

 ## Input requirements